Simulating 2D lattice gauge theories on a qudit quantum computer: Noise Model

-\textbf{Phase errors. } In trapped ion systems, while single qudit operations can be carried out with a fidelity close to unity, two-qudit entangling gates and controlled excitation of the ions' motion are the dominant sources of errors.
-C-ROT operations in qudits introduce phase noise due to AC Stark shifts of different magnitude: (1) exciting the motion on a chosen control state $\ket{i}$ introduces a (small) phase error $\phi_i$ on that state due to imperfect compensation and (2) spectator states that are not involved in the interaction ($\ket{j}$, with $j\neq i$) accumulate a phase $\Phi_j$ due to imperfect compensation of AC stark shifts.
-Each C-ROT is a composition of single qudit operations as shown in Fig. \ref{fig:exp_crot_sequence}---for any blue sideband operation exciting the motion via the state $\ket{i}$, we identify the mapping $c_i \ket{i} + \sum_{j\neq i} c_j \ket{j} \mapsto e^{i\phi_i}c_i\ket{i} + \sum_{j\neq i}e^{i\Phi_j}c_j\ket{j}$.
-As such, the control qudit is mapped to the state in Eq.~\eqref{eq:app_phase_errors_control}, while the target acquires phases according to Eq.~\eqref{eq:app_phase_errors_target}.
+\textbf{Phase Errors. } In trapped ion systems, while single qudit operations can be carried out with a fidelity close to unity, two-qudit entangling gates and controlled excitation of the ions' motion are the dominant sources of errors.
+C-ROT operations in qudits introduce phase noise due to AC Stark shifts of different magnitude (see Methods~\ref{sec:experimetal_details}): (1) exciting the motion on a chosen control state $\ket{i}$ introduces a (small) phase error $\phi_i$ on that state due to imperfect compensation and (2) spectator states that are not involved in the interaction ($\ket{j}$, with $j\neq i$) accumulate a phase $\Phi_j$ due to imperfect compensation of AC stark shifts.
+Each C-ROT is a composition of single qudit operations as shown in Fig.~\ref{fig:exp_crot_sequence}---for any blue sideband operation exciting the motion via the state $\ket{i}$, we identify the mapping $c_i \ket{i} + \sum_{j\neq i} c_j \ket{j} \mapsto e^{i\phi_i}c_i\ket{i} + \sum_{j\neq i}e^{i\Phi_j}c_j\ket{j}$.
+As can be deduced by counting how many times each level in Fig.~\ref{fig:exp_crot_sequence} is involved in a sideband pulse, the control qudit is mapped to the state in Eq.~\eqref{eq:app_phase_errors_control}, while the target acquires phases according to Eq.~\eqref{eq:app_phase_errors_target}.

 The second-beam technique~\cite{haffner2008quantum} applied to cancel the AC Stark shift on the \emph{actively} driven transition $\ket{g}\leftrightarrow\ket{i}$ is robust to intensity noise, as both beams are affected equally by fluctuations.
 Thus, the phase error $\phi_i$ is considered to be small compared to $\Phi_j$ and can be neglected for simplicity.
 Furthermore, we make the simplifying assumption that the passively (in software) compensated spectator shifts yield the same phase error for all levels $\Phi_j\mapsto \Phi$, and thus the mappings simplify to Eq.~\eqref{eq:app_phase_errors_control_phi} and Eq.~\eqref{eq:app_phase_errors_target_phi}.